 If you are new to the world of reward travel you can read all about the basics as well as the pros and cons here – Travel Hacking 101

-The Cards We Used to Help Us Earn Points to Hawaii
+The Cards We Used to Help Us Earn Points for Hawaii ON DELTA

-We knew that we wanted to fly Delta to Hawaii.
+Last year knew that we wanted to fly Delta to Hawaii.
 (My husband flies Delta a lot for work and we get amazing loyalty perks.
 So we try to fly with Delta whenever we can.)
-Because Delta is a partner with Amex, we knew that we needed to earn Amex points and then do a direct 1:1 transfer to Delta Skymiles and book our flights directly with Delta.
+Because Delta is a partner with Amex, we knew that we needed to earn Amex points and then do a direct 1:1 transfer to Delta SkyMiles and book our flights directly with Delta.

-The cards that we used to help us earn enough points for these flights were the Amex Gold as well as our Delta Credit Cards.
-You can find all about these cards and apply for them by clicking the affiliate links below!
+My favorite cards right now to earn Delta Miles are the Amex Green, Amex Gold, and the Delta Platinum SkyMiles American Express card.
+You can find out all about these cards and apply for them by clicking the links below!
 (If you do end up using these links thank you so much!
 I appreciate it more than you know!)

 How We Earned Our Points For Our Flights